-During 2016, the Task Force made 2 separate evidence destruction runs.
-The trips were made in March and in October.
-All property destroyed is by court order and court approval.
+During 2017, the Task Force made 2 separate evidence destruction runs.
+The trips were made in March and in December.
+All contraband destroyed is by court order and court approval.
 Evidence taken for destruction includes narcotics, manufacturing equipment, miscellaneous items seized (including unclaimed personal affects) as well as firearms.
-Electronics are taken to a local resource recovery center for green recycling.
+Electronics and biohazardous waste are taken to a local resource recovery center for green recycling.